 As I just stated this is the first time that I have heard of the term semifreddo, so I set out, first of all, to find out what I would be making and then second of all to find a recipe.
 I wanted something simple because I knew that I would be making it last minute.
 With my father-in-law here until Sunday, I had decided to put this off until he had left.
 I wasn’t quite sure how long it would take to make and I didn’t want to take too much of my time making something for the blog; we were way too busy playing games and cards for that.

 I found a nice simple recipe in my Joy Of Cooking cookbook.
 The recipe was chocolate of course.
-It didn’t involve too many ingredients, but it was time consuming.
-A lot of beating that is in beating of the eggs, the egg mixture, and then the whipping cream.
+It didn’t involve too many ingredients, but it was time-consuming.
+A lot of beating is in the beating of the eggs, the egg mixture, and then the whipping cream.
 But by the time it was ready to put into the freezer the mixture was so fluffy and creamy, I couldn’t wait until it was frozen so that I could sample it.